Financial-Times/x-dash/packages/x-teaser/README.md

 ## Installation

-This module is compatible with Node 6+ and is distributed on NPM.
+This module is compatible with Node 6+ and is distributed on npm.

 ```sh
 $ npm install -S @financial-times/x-teaser